kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

    :align: center

-It is possible to put a ruler in a map with only one spatial coordinate (as long there is a matching axis in the header) like a Position-Velocity diagram.
+It is possible to put a ruler in a map with only one spatial coordinate (as long there is a matching axis in the header) like a Position-Velocity diagram (sometimes also called XV maps).
 It will take the pixel coordinate of the slice as a constant so even for XV maps we have reliable offsets.
 In the next example we created two rulers.
 The red ruler is in fact the same as the Y-axis offset labeling.
 The blue